Tsuchi (film)

-A seriously compromised print of Earth was discovered in Germany in 1968.
-It suffers from nitrate damage and includes German subtitles.
-It is missing its first and last reel.
-The original film was 142 minutes long; this version runs 93 minutes.
-A 119-minute version of the film, with subtitles in Russian, was discovered in Russia around the turn of the millennium.
-It, too, is missing the last reel.

 Plot

-The plot of Tsuchi focuses on a family of farmers who are down on their luck, but also extensively depicts the rural community's milieu, daily work and way of life.
-Kanji (Isamu Kosugi) is embittered because he has to pay off the debts of his dead wife's father (Kaichi Yamamoto).
-He is also overly protective of his daughter, Otsugi (Akiko Kazami), which severely restricts her interaction with the community.
+The plot of Earth focuses on a family of farmers who are down on their luck, but also extensively depicts the rural community's milieu, daily work and way of life.
+Kanji is embittered because he has to pay off the debts of his dead wife's father.
+He is also overly protective of his daughter, Otsugi, which severely restricts her interaction with the community.